TomRyan-321/Cloud-One-Conformity-Custom-Checks/C1FSS-Storage-Stack-Present/README.md

 ## Test the Application

 The solution will automatically run one hour after successful deployment.
-Results will automatically appear with Conformity post a successful.
+Results will automatically appear with Conformity post a successful invocation.
 Alternative follow the steps below to force a manual execution of the function.

 **Manually trigger function**
 - Navigate to the **Lambda > Functions** service console.